Learn About Our Mission

 Extreme drowsiness/ you are unable to stay awake.

-Please note that a heroin overdose can be life-threatening, so getting the proper medical attention is essential as soon as you notice these symptoms.
+A heroin overdose can be very dangerous.
+It is important to get medical help right away if you see these symptoms.
 The symptoms of a heroin overdose may start about 10 minutes after the user consumes the dose.

 Rolling Hills Recovery Center works with a variety of healthcare providers.

-To begin with, overdosing on heroin can stem from several factors, either working in concert or independently, such as ignoring the amount of heroin you take like injecting unknown amounts of heroin.
 Another risk factor stemming from heroin overdose is polysubstance use.
-Since heroin is a nervous system depressant, when taken with other drugs like benzodiazepines, alcohol, or barbiturates, it increases the chances of coma, respiratory failure, and death.
+Heroin is a depressant for the nervous system.
+When taken with other drugs like benzodiazepines, alcohol, or barbiturates, it can be very dangerous.
+This combination raises the risk of coma, respiratory failure, and death.

-Secondly, taking heroin with stimulant substances such as cocaine creates a physiologic response that opposes the effects of heroin to some degree.
+Secondly, using heroin with stimulants like cocaine causes a body response that partly opposes heroin’s effects.
 For instance, taking cocaine and heroin creates counteracting products between the brain and the body.
-These effects make the user unable to sense an impending overdose because cocaine is a stimulant while heroin is a depressant.
+These effects make it hard for the user to notice an overdose.
+This happens because cocaine is a stimulant and heroin is a depressant.

 This combination is commonly known as a “speedball” and poses hazardous risks to the user.
-This is because the user becomes susceptible to the effects of both drugs, is less aware of heroin’s intoxicating depressant, and is at a high risk of a heroin overdose.
+This is because the user is more affected by both drugs.
+They are less aware of heroin’s strong effects.
+This puts them at a high risk of a heroin overdose.

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

 A Heroin overdose is fatal when you fail to address it immediately.
 You should be prepared to deal with an overdose episode should a loved one or close relative abuse heroin.
-Taking the necessary steps or action goes a long way in increasing the person’s chances of survival and the victim’s safety.
+Taking the right steps can greatly improve a person’s chances of survival and keep the victim safe.

 Firstly, call 911 in response to a heroin overdose and provide the victims: